ScriptBits/asteroids_html5/README.md

 # asteroids_html5

-I am in the process of rewriting my code for the asteroids game; using Javascript ES2018
+I have used this game in my one-semester JavaScript class.
+I am in the process of rewriting the code and text this game; reorganizing and updating to Javascript ES2018